Klipper3d/klipper/docs/Example_Configs.md

 # Example configurations

-This document contains guidelines for contributing an example Klipper configuration to the Klipper github repository (located in the [config directory](../config/)).
+This document contains guidelines for contributing an example Klipper configuration to the Klipper GitHub repository (located in the [config directory](../config/)).

 Note that the